International

 • 12 International Research Labs (IRL) including 6 attached to CNRS Informatics- Australia, Austria, Canada, Chili, United States, France, India, Israel, Japan, Singapore

-• 12 International Research Programs (IRP) - Australia, Argentina, Cameroon, Canada, United States, Greece, Italy, Lebanon, Norway, Poland
+• 14 International Research Programs (IRP) - Argentina, Cameroon, Canada, Czechia, Greece, Italy, Japan, Lebanon, Morocco, Poland, The Netherlands, United States

-• 4 International Research Networks (IRN) - AI&Cyber, EU-Check, CLOVE, FJ-IA
+• 5 International Research Networks (IRN) - AI&Cyber, EU-Check, CLOVE, FJ-IA, SEAN

 Like the other CNRS institutes, CNRS Informatics benefits from support from the European Research and International Cooperation Department (Derci) for its international development.